 - Picture Freedom, a nationwide scholarship contest in 2015.
 Students shared artwork on Instagram, Twitter and Facebook illustrating freedom of expression.

 - Dozens of First Amendment festivals at colleges, universities and high schools.

 - A celebrity ad campaign in 2010 featuring Ellen DeGeneres, Brad Paisley, John Mellencamp, Blake Shelton and Kesha.

 Grants from 1 for All

-- We’re inviting proposals for large-scale, special events exploring First Amendment freedoms on college and university campuses.
+- We’re inviting proposals for both large- and small-scale events exploring First Amendment freedoms on college and university campuses.